Retreat fees cover your lodging while making the retreat experience as accessible as possible.

 In either case, those who can’t afford this give less, while those with greater means give more.
 Dana is usually offered at the end of the retreat.

-Solo retreatants are requested to donate 30-45 minutes of work service per day while they are in residence.
+Solo retreatants are requested to donate about one hour of work service per day while they are in residence.

-This service dana is considered part of the actual retreat and may include cooking, cleaning, grounds maintenance.
+This service dana is considered part of the actual retreat and may include such tasks as cleaning, gardening, sewing, grounds maintenance or on occasion, cooking prep.
 Please seek clarity on your service projects before you go into silence.
 The energy of so many has helped create a magnificent place to practice.